omarseyal/aboutme/dealsheet.md

 ### A list of my private investments

-> [!NOTE]
-> This list isn't entirely complete -- there are a few investments that aren't on this list for privacy reasons.

-**Canva** (Consulting)

-**Aedeate (Genova Labs)** - Genova Labs is a California-based technology company, founded on the belief that Human-AI exchange will revolutionize the status quo -- building the foundations for the next generation AI-Native games.
-The founders helped build with me at Pinterest.

-`09/12/2024`
+**Canva** -- I consult for Canva, advising on their private search and personalization roadmap.

-_Bin & Andrew were senior eng leaders at Pinterest, where they led most, if not all, innovative AI/ML systems & products for Pinterest in the last decade before they founded Aideate Inc together last year.
-They have now built a powerful AI Platform + APIs on top of their own Proprietary Chat & Voice models and they are partnering ($1m+ contract) directly with a top Game Studio to deploy production ready AI agents into their existing and new games._
+**Aedeate (Genova Labs)** - Bin & Andrew were senior eng leaders at Pinterest, where they led most, if not all, innovative AI/ML systems & products for Pinterest in the last decade before they founded Aideate Inc together last year.
+They have now built a powerful AI Platform + APIs on top of their own Proprietary Chat & Voice models and they are partnering ($1m+ contract) directly with a top Game Studio to deploy production ready AI agents into their existing and new games.

+_I invested in them because their technical skills (particularly in AI) and product sense are unparalleled._

+**Pace Groups** -- An online platform for group therapy sessions.

+_I invested in Cat and Jack out of belief in their mission (therapy is a rapidly growing space), and out of respect for their own conviction in it._

+**1stCollab** -- 1stCollab (YC W23) is an AI-powered influencer marketer built by the former Product Director of Discovery, Product Lead of Creator Engagement, and tech leads for the Home Feed and Ads Targeting teams at Pinterest.
+They are NOT an influencer marketing platform.
+They are the first AI influencer marketer that can replace entire influencer marketing teams.
+1stCollab leverages AI and our database of 10B+ influencer posts to perform 100x better than human influencer marketers and have helped brands like Framer save over $1M a year on influencer costs and Locket run campaigns that have reached over 100M views. https://brands.1stcollab.com/.

-**1stCollab** -- 1st Collab.
-Varun and Leon, the founders of 1st Collab, worked on my team at Pinterest.
+_Varun and Leon, the founders of 1st Collab, worked on my team at Pinterest.
+I invested in them because they, having worked in the creators space, had a sense of a large problem they deeply believed they could solve._

 **Atlys** - [Atlys Visa](https://techcrunch.com/2021/10/28/atlys-raises-4-25m-to-make-visa-applications-faster-and-easier/) aims to make the world of travel simpler and more transparent.
 Mohak, the founder, worked on my team at Pinterest.
+[Atlas recently raised their Series B from Peak IV](https://www.business-standard.com/companies/start-ups/visa-processing-platform-atlys-raises-20-million-in-series-b-funding-124092301264_1.html).

+_I invested in Mohak because he is a singular force, and he wanted to radically reinvent an experience (Visas) he hates._

+**Thunkable** Thinkable builds no code solutions for SMBs to build apps ... without coding.

+_I believe apps and experiences are just "content" and over time it is always true that more people can create more types of content, better.
+Those that make this true are often winners.
+I invested in Arun as his mission and vision directly align with this, and his early traction has been impressive._

 **Gradient AI** Gradient is building a B2B AI solution to power complex workflows.

-Chris, the founder of Gradient, worked on my team at Pinterest.
+_Chris, the founder of Gradient, worked on my team at Pinterest.
+He was always a hustler, and had a nose for success._

 **Rivian** I had the opportunity to invest in Rivian in 2018 (via Prysm Capital, whom I advise for).

-**?**

-**RunHop** Pete Davies and Evan Solomon were acquaintences via our work at Medium.

-**LaunchBit** Founded by Elizabeth Yin (a college friend, and later the cofounder of HustleFund).

-**RapGenius** Batchmates at YC.

-**MedMonk** Batchmates at YC.
+Rivian IPO'd Nov.
+9 2021.

+_I invested because the product was amazing._

+I also invested in some of my batchmates in YC: **RapGenius** and **MedMonk** and other fellow entrepreneurs Pete Davies (**RunHop**) who I met at Medium and Elizabeth Yin (**LaunchBit**) who I've known since college (and later as the cofounder of HustleFund!).